 Applications received and/or completed after the deadline will be referred to the appropriate department for review if space in the program remains available.
 Because of enrollment constraints, some departments are unable to review applications after the deadline.
-If you wish to determine whether your department is still reviewing applications, please call the Columbian College Office of Graduate Studies at 202-994-6210 or send an email to [email protected].
+If you wish to determine whether your department is still reviewing applications, please send an email to [email protected].

 If your department is unable to review your application because it was completed after the deadline, you will be given the option of having your application reviewed for a future semester.
 As long as your request for review falls within the same calendar year as your initial application, you will not be required to submit a new application or an additional fee.

 All required materials should be uploaded to your online application.
 For programs requiring a portfolio or audition, submission instructions can be found on the program’s page in the GW Graduate Program Finder.